Anti-corruption

 Tax and money laundering

-Holmen must comply with applicable laws and regulations regarding tax and anti-money laundering measures.
-Employees must not accept, support or facilitate any breach of regulations regarding taxation and money laundering.
+Holmen must comply with applicable laws and regulations regarding tax and anti-money laundering.
+Employees must not accept, support or facilitate any illegal or inappropriate methods to avoid tax (tax evasion) or measures aimed at conceling the origin of money (money laundering).

-Circumstances that should be regarded as suspect include if the counterparty proposes that payments should be made in cash or using an unusual currency, if the proposal for a business deal appears unjustified or overly complex, or if a desire is expressed to involve countries that have no connection with the transaction.
+Circumstances that should be regarded as suspect include if the counterparty proposes that payments should be made in cash or to use an unusual currency or if the proposal for a business deal appears unjustified or overly complex.
 A special investigation must be conducted in all cases where the counterparty is reluctant to submit complete information.
-See Guideline on tax.

 International sanctions